rozek/appstudio-live-reload/README.md

 **NPM users**: please consider the [Github README](https://github.com/rozek/appstudio-live-reload/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

+Just a small note: if you like this script and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), such that I know which of my repositories to take most care of.

 ## Prerequisites ##

 `appstudio-live-reload` requires Node.js.
 Since you are visiting this page, chances are good that you already have Node.js installed on your machine - if not, please follow the instructions found on [nodejs.org](https://nodejs.org/) to install it (the LTS version is sufficient if you don't plan to use Node.js on a regular basis)